Anshul2308z/tech-sprint/README.md

 ## Overview

 Hope seamlessly integrates AI technology to provide a chat experience that adapts to your mood and preferences.
-Say goodbye to mundane interactions and hello to dynamic conversations with VibeBot.
+Say goodbye to mundane interactions and hello to dynamic conversations with HopeBot.

 ## Features